Ali-Hammoud-DevOps/Test_Github_Skills/CONTRIBUTING.md

 # Contributing Guidelines

-Welcome to the [idurar-erp-crm](<[idurar-erp-crm](https://github.com/idurar/idurar-erp-crm)>) repository!
+Welcome to the [xxxxx - xxxxx repo](<[xxxxxxx](https://github.com/Ali-Hammoud-DevOps/Test_Github_Skills)>) repository!
 We're excited that you're interested in contributing.
 Please take a moment to review this document to ensure a smooth collaboration process.

 ## How to Contribute